fledge-iot/fledge/docs/tuning_fledge.rst

   - The average value of the counter observed within the current minute.

   - The number of samples of the counter collected within the current minute.
-Since one sample is made per call to the storage API, this value actually gives you the number of insert, update or delete calls made to the storage layer.
+Since one sample is made per call to the storage API, this value actually gives you the number of insert, update, delete or reading append calls made to the storage layer.

 In the current release the performance counters can only be retrieved by direct access to the configuration and statistics database, they are stored in the *monitors* table.
 Or via the REST API.
 Future releases will include tools for the retrieval and analysis of these performance counters.

-To access the performance counters via the REST API use the entry point /fledge/monitors to retrieve all counters, or /fledge/monitor/Storage to retrieve counters for just the storage service.
+To access the performance counters via the REST API use the entry point /fledge/monitors to retrieve all counters, or /fledge/monitors/Storage to retrieve counters for just the storage service.

 When collection is enabled the following counters will be collected for the storage service that is enabled.